mehulagg/gitlab/doc/development/documentation/testing.md

 ### Configure editors

-Configuring linters in your editor is more convenient than having to run the commands from the command line.
+Using linters in your editor is more convenient than having to run the commands from the command line.

 To configure markdownlint within your editor, install one of the following as appropriate: